-Scenario 1 describes the predicted economic impact of climate change under current adaptation measures.
-The total change in surplus due to climate change is 4,795 Rs.
-Million2 which is nearly 4.7 percent of the total value of the industry at equilibrium (Appendix Table 3a, scenario 1).
-This is an annual loss to the industry since the yield is reduced by 1.3 percent under climate change.
+Scenario 1 describes the climate change without extra adaptation measures (under current adaptation).
+The total change in benefits due to climate change is 4,795 Rs.Million which is nearly 4.7 percent of the total value of the industry at equilibrium (Table 7a, scenario 1).
+This is a loss to the industry since the yield is reduced by 1.3 percent under climate change.